Pay a visit to Italy's famous leaning tower from its capital. Find out how to take the train from Rome to Pisa.

 Amenities on Trains from Rome to Pisa

 On the Frecciabianca trains, there are also both 1st-class and 2nd-class cars.
 As with Frecciarossa trains, 1st-class passengers get a free drink and a newspaper.
-Frecciabianca trains sometimes have a cafe car which all passengers can use, and power outlets are in both class cars at each seat.
+Frecciabianca trains sometimes have a cafe car which all passengers can use.
+Power outlets are in both class cars and at each seat.

 Rome, Florence, and Pisa Train Stations

-Pisa Centrale station is also the city's primary station, located 1.4 miles (2.3 km) from the main attractions of the leaning tower and cathedral.
-There is a luggage storage office at the station if you need to stash your bags while you make a quick trip to see the tower.
+Pisa Centrale station is also the city's primary station, located 1.4 miles (2.3 km) from the main attractions, including the leaning tower and cathedral.
+There is a luggage storage office at the station if you need to store your bags while you make a quick trip to see the tower.
 Take the No. 1 bus from the station to get to the Campo dei Miracoli.

-In Florence, if you're changing trains, you'll be at Santa Maria Novella station (sometimes abbreviated as S.M.
+In Florence, if you're changing trains, you'll stop at Santa Maria Novella station (abbreviated as S.M.
 Novella).
-It's close to much of the historic center, as well as a big hub for buses, so if you have some time to kill between trains and want to do a little sightseeing in the Tuscan capital it's relatively easy to do that.
+It is close to much of the historic center and has easy access to many buses, so if you have some time to kill between trains and want to do a little sightseeing in the Tuscan capital, it's relatively easy to do so.
 The luggage storage office is located on the ground floor.